smartywebdev0119/java-traderbot/README.md

         "token": "valueOfToken"
 }*/

-//Note you must save these credentials where you retain safe, because them are needed in auth operations.
+//Note you must save these credentials where you retain safe because them are needed in auth operations.
 ```

 - #### Login